-❖ How much will my hunting lease increase next year?
+How much will my hunting lease increase next year?

 Lease prices will be reviewed every year to ensure Weyerhaeuser's prices remain competitive with the market.
-Leaseholders will be notified about February of each year regarding price information for the next leasing cycle.
+Leaseholders will be notified between February and April of each year regarding price information for the next leasing cycle.